 - Rivlin RS; Keeping the young-elderly healthy: is it too late to improve our health through nutrition?
 Am J Clin Nutr.
 2007 Nov;86(5):1572S-6S.

-- Malouf R, Grimley Evans J; Folic acid with or without vitamin B12 for the prevention and treatment of Cochrane Database Syst Rev. 2008 Oct 8;(4):CD004514.
+- Malouf R, Grimley Evans J; Folic acid with or without vitamin B12 for the prevention and treatment of healthy elderly and demented people.
+Cochrane Database Syst Rev. 2008 Oct 8;(4):CD004514.

 - Kronborg C, Vass M, Lauridsen J, et al; Cost effectiveness of preventive home visits to the elderly: economic evaluation alongside randomized controlled study.
 Eur J Health Econ.
 2006 Dec;7(4):238-46.